 Because the legal requirements for accepting mobile payments are also different, the eligibility can exclude certain vendors.
 This also impacts fees and regulations.
 Additionally, one of the most restrictive limitations foreign companies run into when trying to reach Chinese markets online is setting up a mobile payment system.

 Per Chinese law, only China-based companies can set up payment methods with Alipay or WeChat Pay.
-So it would take some efforts to navigate through this process.
+So it would take some effort to navigate through this process.
 Often the best way to navigate this landscape is to partner with a third-party technology expert who can provide solid, up-to-date advice on how to implant a mobile payment platform effectively.

 The traditional models for credit card payment prevalent throughout Europe and North America have been challenging to implement for Chinese websites.
 Most users prefer paying via methods they're comfortable with, like WeChat Pay or Alipay.
 Mobile vendors in China have been reluctant to adopt accepting credit cards because consumer preference is clearly in favor of app-based payment methods.

-This has made conducting business effectively tricky for international companies looking to break into the Chinese market without understanding mobile payments' preference.
+This has made conducting business effectively tricky for international companies looking to break into the Chinese market without understanding mobile payments' preferences.
 While some businesses offer alternative mobile payment methods in China, these are the primary methods, while traditional credit cards are virtually non-existent.

 How do foreign businesses accept mobile payments in China?